 Many accidents in the workplace are caused by the negligence of third parties.
 Third parties basically include anyone who does not work for your employer.
 Examples include:

-The attorneys at the Law Offices of Gross & Kenny, LLP handle all Workers’ Compensation and personal injury claims on a contingent basis.
-Contact us today for a free consultation by calling 267-589-0090 or 215-512-1500.
+Our attorneys handle all workers’ compensation and personal injury claims on a contingent basis.
+Contact us today for a free consultation.